vilya/VGL/README.txt

-vgl = Vil's Graphics Library! :-)
+VGL = Vil's Graphics Library! :-)

 It's a framework to take the donkey work out of writing OpenGL apps, so that it's easier to concentrate on the rendering and other interesting bits.

+The goal is to be agnostic about the choice of scene data structures, rendering algorithms and user interation methods while providing some useful default implementations for each of these.

 So far it includes:
-- A basic windowing system based on GLUT.
-The aim is to make it easy to get a single window up where you can draw using OpenGL and respond to events.
+- A very basic windowing system based on GLUT.
+  - Single window, set up for drawing into with OpenGL.
+  - Customisable (by overriding) mapping of input events to GUI actions.
+  - Default behaviour which maps input events to camera controls.
+- The usual 3D math classes.
 - Support for loading (but not saving) a number of 2d image formats:
   - BMP
   - PNG